Cosmic-Chatter/Constellation/control_server/README.md

 ##### Content upload

 New `content` can be uploaded using the bottom part of the Content pane.
-Click the "Choose file" button and select a file you wish to upload.
+Click the "Choose files" button and select one or more files that you wish to upload.

 **Note that uploaded filenames cannot contain an equals sign (=).** If you upload a file with the same filename as a piece of existing `content`, the old file will be overwritten.
+The name of the file on your device will be carried over to the client.

 #### Maintenance pane